khakishoiab/docs/markdown/ci-integrations/jenkins.md

 Go to your Project in Jenkins.
 Select __Configure__ on the left hand nav bar.
 Scroll down to the "Build Environment" section and select __Sauce OnDemand Support__.

-This will open up a section called "Sauce Labs Options".
-At the top you will see a checkbox titled "Enable Sauce Connect?".
+This will open up a section called __Sauce Labs Options__.
+At the top you will see a checkbox titled __Enable Sauce Connect?__.
 Simply select the "Enable Sauce Connect" checkbox.
 Doing so will ensure that a Sauce Connect tunnel is started whenever Jenkins starts a build for that particular project.

 ![enable Sauce Connect](https://docs.saucelabs.com/images/ci-integrations/jenkins/sauce-configure.37b02158.png)